-Other highlights here include the old town walls, dating from the 13th century and still largely intact, as well as the ruins of Tenby Castle, which can trace its roots back as far as the 12th century.
+Other highlights here include the old town walls.
+Dating from the 13th century, they're still largely intact.
+You'll also want to visit the ruins of Tenby Castle, which can trace its roots back as far as the 12th century.

-Families are drawn to Tenby for its sandy beaches, Tenby North Beach and Tenby South beach, each of which offer plenty of room to let the kids be kids.
+Families are drawn to Tenby for its sandy beaches: Tenby North Beach and Tenby South beach.
+Each of these popular beaches offer plenty of room to let the kids be kids.
 Also worth mentioning are the fully restored Tudor Merchant's House, dating from the 15th century; the Tenby Museum and Art Gallery; and historic St. Mary's Church.

 Accommodation: Where to Stay in Tenby